About the Team

 In addition to working as a farm coach, Abby is the Maine Field Agent for Land For Good, the president of Brunswick Farmers Market Association, and serves on the steering committee of Slow Money Maine.

-Karen Groat is the Executive Director of Family and Community Mediation and Manager of the Maine Agricultural Mediation Program.
-She is former Director of Mediation Services with The Opportunity Alliance.
-Groat brings experience managing programming for TOA as well as mediation experience having worked with mediators, families, communities and outside organizations for over 18 years, specializing in complex family conflict and systems in more than 3500 mediations.
+Karen Groat has worked extensively with the Maine Association of Mediators and the Maine Agricultural Mediation Program.
+She brings experience managing programming for multiple non-profits as well as mediation experience having worked with mediators, families, communities and outside organizations for over 18 years, specializing in complex family conflict and systems in more than 3500 mediations.
 She is an experienced Transformative Mediation trainer and communication coach, she provides private, business and court-related mediation and training and is on the Maine Association of Mediators Board of Governors.

 Leslie Forstadt, PhD, Extension Professor, Human Development Specialist, conducts educational programs and research about farm/family balance, communication skills, and stress and resilience.
 She is Director of the Maine Agricultural Mediation Program and a member of the farm coaching team.
 She is one of the authors of the Toolkit for Agricultural Service Providers and the Guide to Farm Communication Coaching.